hasoma60/Ghantchart-maker/README.md

 # Gantt Chart Maker

 This demo implements a local version of the **Project Costing Sheet - Pro** described in the PRD.
-All data is stored in your browser using `localStorage`.
+The `single.html` file bundles the entire application in one document.
+Data is kept only for the current session and is not saved to browser storage.

 ## Features